pkarnakov/am205/README.md

 ## Gallery

-These images have been created for the 2022 course.
+These images have been used to illustrate the material.
 The code to generate them is available in [media](media/).
+Click on the image to see the relevant slide.

 ### Unit 0.
 Introduction